IBMStreams/pypi.streamsx.eventstreams/README.md

 For the tests, an application configuration with name `messagehub` is required.
 It must contain the Event Streams service credentials as `messagehub.creds` property.

-For tests with credentiala as dictionary, the environment variable `EVENTSTREAMS_CREDENTIALS` must exist.
+For tests with credentials as dictionary, the environment variable `EVENTSTREAMS_CREDENTIALS` must exist.
 In the Event Streams service, the topic `MH_TEST` with a single partition must be created.

 Run the tests with